sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch11"></a>
 # Step 9: Visualization

-Now is the time to see how the algorithm translated the photos in to Monet-Esque:
+Now is the time to see how the algorithm translated the photos in to Monet-esque paintings.

 ```
 _, ax = plt.subplots(5, 2, figsize=(12, 12))